loveleen-kaur21/capstone-joe-loveleen/PROPOSAL.md

 - Login
 - Logout
 - Sign Up
-  - Accounts associates with a Role
+  - Accounts associates with a Role (Nurse, Personal Care Assisstant, or Manager)
+- User can view schedule
+  - Everyone's schedule is shown
+  - User's own schedule is highlight
+  - Manager can manually switch shifts
+- User can request shift change
+  - Manager can accept/ decline shift changes requests
+  - User can view all pending shift requests

 ## Project Timeline: